acorn-io/docs/docs/100-reference/60-authoring/03-acornfile.md

 ### class

 `class` allows you to specify what compute class the container should run on.
 If left unspecified, it will be defaulted to the project-level default.
 If there is no project-level default it will use the cluster-level default.
 If there is no cluster-level default then no compute class will be used.
-See the [reference documentation](06-compute-resources.md#compute-classes) for more information.
+See [Acorn sizing](production/acorn-sizing) for more information.
+This should only be set if it is required for the container to run, otherwise, portability is reduced.

 ```acorn
 containers: {